Jewish military history

 Jewish military history focuses on the military aspect of history of the Jewish people from ancient times until the modern age.

-Ancient Israelites
+Ancient Israelite battles

 While complete details in the Biblical account of a system of fighting forms are not extant, the Midrashic, Talmudic, and Rabbinic accounts testify to fighting and combat strategies used by the ancient Israelites as well as legendary depictions of Israelite combatants.